Woman on Top: Production

-The film was shot on location in Salvador, Brazil and San Francisco, United States.
+The film was shot on location in Salvador, Brazil, and San Francisco, United States.
 Drag queen RuPaul read multiple times for the part of Monica Jones, which eventually went to Perrineau Jr.

 Release

-The film premiered in the Un Certain Regard section at the 2000 Cannes Film Festival and screened at the Munich International Film Festival on June 24, 2000 before receiving a North American theatrical release by Fox Searchlight Pictures on September 22, 2000.
+The film premiered in the Un Certain Regard section at the 2000 Cannes Film Festival and screened at the Munich International Film Festival on June 24, 2000, before receiving a North American theatrical release by Fox Searchlight Pictures on September 22, 2000.

 Critical response

 Woman on Top received mixed reviews from critics.
-Metacritic reports a 41 out of 100 rating, based on 31 critics, indicating "mixed or average reviews".
-On Rotten Tomatoes, the film holds a 34% score based on 97 reviews, with an average rating of 4.7/10.
-The site's consensus:
+Metacritic reports a 41 out of 100 ratings, based on 31 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes, the film holds a 35% score based on 100 reviews, with an average rating of 4.7/10.
+The site's consensus: "Despite Penelope Cruz's beauty and charm, the movie is too tepid to be a romance and too silly to be believable.
+And the movie is too eager to please with an ending that seems more like a cop-out."

 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Box office

 The film opened at #10 at the North American box office, earning $2,008,191 in its opening weekend.
 Ultimately, the film grossed $5,020,111 in North America playing at a high of 1,086 theaters; overseas, it grossed $5,174,163 for a worldwide total of $10,194,274, becoming a modest box office success against an $8 million budget.